azat-co/node-advanced/README.md

 ---

+## Different Call Stack!

-Different call stack.
-No f1, f2, f3 for the setTimeout callback (comes from event queue)
+No f1, f2, f3 for the `setTimeout` callback call stack because event loop moved one, i.e., error comes from a different event queue:

 ```
 > f1()